Studying This Course

 General Guidelines for Studying this Course

-- Read those readings designated required.
+- Read those readings designated recommended.
 You should only read the additional readings if you are interested in pursuing a particular topic in more depth.
 You do not need to read the additional readings to successfully complete the course.

 - Participate regularly and actively in the discussion forums.
 You will receive instructions about the current discussions from your instructor.
 Make sure you read the Discussion Forum Guidelines later in this section.